ncthaipro/App/README.md

-# Làm app "To do list" với ReactJS & NodeJS
+# app "To do list"